AI and the Environment

 As knowledge of generative AI models has grown, so have concerns over the environmental impact of these models.
 As with all such questions, it is vital to remember that:

-Nonetheless, being mindful of our use of AI (just as we may wish to be mindful about driving a car or boiling the kettle) is no bad thing.
+Being mindful of our use of AI (just as we may wish to be mindful about driving a car or buying clothes) is something to actively encourage.
 Here are some things to be mindful of when using AI models:

 AI tools remain extremely energy intensive.
 There are several factors which influence this: